MennovH/scp-python/README.txt

 When it's executable by itself:
     ./scp-python.py

+The process needs sshpass to connect the password to the scp process.
+If not already installed, this script will start the installation automatically.

 It's possible to add comments on the command line.
 Sometimes even recommended:
     -u: receiving hostname
     -i: ip address of receiving host